- Garden / Landscaping / Patio — 234

 One sector that makes use of reclaimed wood is the flooring of houses.
 People love nature and beauty it brings to their indoors.
 If you have ever walked into a room with floors made from reclaimed hardwood, you know this is nothing but the truth.
 If you are considering using reclaimed wood for your floors in your upcoming building project, you might benefit from this post.
 We will highlight both the advantages and disadvantages of reclaimed wood hardwood flooring and hopefully help you make the right decision.

 Strength and durability

-Reclaimed lumber looks fantastic.
-We are talking about wide rings, appealing knots and plenty of unique markings that all work together to give your floors that unique and rustic look.
+The reclaimed lumber looks fantastic.
+We are talking about wide rings, appealing knots, and plenty of unique markings that all work together to give your floors that unique and rustic look.
 The silver-grey natural patina draws the eye while the natural look adds up to the warmth of any home in an instant.

 Reclaimed lumber reduces the demand for new wood hence curbing deforestation.
 This is a bold step in the right direction as deforestation is a hard enemy.
 According to the Global Trees campaign, only 30 trees can do the following:

 - Provide sufficient oxygen for 120 individuals every day